Manchester Forum in Linguistics (mFiL)

 The Manchester Forum in Linguistics (mFiL) is an annual international conference which brings together new researchers from every field of linguistics.
 The aim of the event is to share current work, results and problems and to provide information and advice for postgraduate students and early career researchers.
 This includes the presentation of papers, posters, a careers panel and plenary talks, as well as dinner and drinks.

-This sixth instalment will be held at the University of Manchester on 26-27 April 2018.
+This seventh instalment will be held at the University of Manchester on 02-03 May 2019.

 - Maximum of one single-authored paper and one co-authored paper or two co-authored papers